sagemath/sagewiki_to_gh-2022-10-10/days15/projects.md

   * A first version is already available.
 Here's a page with installation instructions: [[Yacop]]

+Stuff for the final report:

+  * Installation problems on Mac OS X fixed
+  * Defined SAGE framework for modules over the Steenrod algebra and created a first proof-of-concept implementation of some modules.

 == Quaternion Algebras (implement odd power of p dividing level case) ==

 PEOPLE: Alia Hamieh, Jerome Lefebvre, William Stein.